MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/DefinitionModifier.md

 ms.service: minecraft-bedrock-edition
 title: minecraft/server.DefinitionModifier Interface
 description: Contents of the @minecraft/server.DefinitionModifier class.
-monikerRange: "=minecraft-bedrock-experimental"
 ---
 # DefinitionModifier Interface

-> [!CAUTION]
-> This interface is still in pre-release.
-Its signature may change or it may be removed in future releases.

 Contains a set of updates to the component definition state of an entity.